-Special Use Permit Activity in King County
+Special Use Permit Decisions in King County

 Special Use Permit is one of the most actively tracked zoning topics in King County, WA.
 ZoneWire has analyzed 1 council meetings and detected 3 instances of special use permit activity.
 Below are the most recent discussions.